STARTING YOUR OWN BUSINESS

 3. Charge a late fee for a delinquent payment

 A debt going to a collection agency has serious consequences.
 It can lower a customer’s credit score and be a serious blemish on their credit history.
 As a result, the prospect of facing these consequences can prompt a customer to take the invoice seriously.
-Hopefully, though, your past due invoices won’t get to this escalation point.
+Hopefully, though, your past-due invoices won’t get to this escalation point.

 Wrapping up: Late payment charges and their impact on business

 Everybody wants to be paid on time.
-But with COVID-19-related financial issues or just forgetfulness, late invoices might be a problem you have to face head-on.
+But receiving late invoices is a problem that many businesses face.
 If you’re struggling to collect payments on time, consider changing your terms of payment or altering the late payment language on your invoices.
-It’s also a good idea to use automated invoicing systems and accounting software like QuickBooks.
-Business owners can use QuickBooks to manage all invoices and track down missing payments more easily.

 We hope you’ve found this article about advance billing helpful.
 Our guide to starting your own business in the UK can help you grow your business further - simply fill out the questionnaire to find out where you’re at in your business journey and what your next steps are.